databricks/databricks-sdk-py/docs/workspace/iam/permissions.rst

         object.

         :param request_object_type: str
           The type of the request object.
-Can be one of the following: authorization, clusters, cluster-policies, directories, experiments, files, instance-pools, jobs, notebooks, pipelines, registered-models, repos, serving-endpoints, or warehouses.
+Can be one of the following: alerts, authorization, clusters, cluster-policies, dashboards, dbsql-dashboards, directories, experiments, files, instance-pools, jobs, notebooks, pipelines, queries, registered-models, repos, serving-endpoints, or warehouses.
         :param request_object_id: str
           The id of the request object.